architect’s own home and office interior design @ bhaktinagar society, rajkot

 The open layout, with no separate chambers – allows free interactions between architect, team members, clients and agencies which is at base of the practice.
 Architect is aware about every minute detail getting drafted and same way team members know about conversations with client and agencies.

-Office interior itself also becomes the display of architect’s preferred material palate – wood, stone, marble, brass and glass!
+Office interior design itself also becomes the display of architect’s preferred material palate – wood, stone, marble, brass and glass!
 The custom made backlit glass ceiling provides a very evenly spread and smooth lighting.
 The idea behind such a ceiling was to create visually very subtle ambiance that facilitates the devotion towards work.

 The office was my refuge to work in closed space while the design of house was refuge to the stereotype interior done nowadays where walls, furniture and artefacts everything is decoratively highlighted.
 Here being in position to do whatever me and my wife like, we chose to do very important – do nothing!!
 More specifically do minimum.
 We deliberately kept almost all walls clean and plain white.
 Only the necessary furniture is there and the design of customised furniture were done with minimal elements and materials.
 The most important design elements of house are not furniture pieces or walls but indoor and balcony plants!